 A script is often referred to something like a blueprint for filmmaking – it’s the plan that flows from the Creative Brief and carries the actual story.
 In addition, a script saves you a lot of time in editing and filming.
 When filming, it’s not always necessary to memorize word for word, but as an outline that gets you to the end goal, a script is invaluable.

 Typically professionally formatted scripts, similar to a Hollywood screenplay, have a similar flow or style to them.
 This consistent style is done because it works – in addition to spoken word, character names, scenes location, motivations and actions are all listed.
 There is also plenty of white paper space on the page that is ideal to use a pen to write cues and notes on.

-With your creative brief now complete and a copy in hand, the next step for you is to visually plan out individual shots using a storyboard template.
+With your creative brief now printed off and filled out, completed and in-hand, the next step for you is to visually plan out individual shots using a storyboard template.
 A storyboard is a page with several blank boxes that represent individual shots or ‘frames’ from your promotional video.
 Each frame, or panel, represents an individual shot – comic books use this method to tell a story in sequence.

 - Where is the location setting? (inside vs. outside)

 - Which subjects are in frame, and which way are they facing?

 - What type of shot (close up, wide angle, extreme close up, etc.)

 - Where is the camera in the scene and how close is the subject?